kubeshop/botkube/README.md

 ### Execute `kubectl` commands

-Same old Kubectl syntax - just a new interface.
+The same `kubectl` capabilities inside your favorite communicator.
 You do not have to learn anything new!
-Plus you can configure which `kubectl` commands BotKube can execute.
+Plus, you can configure which `kubectl` commands BotKube can execute.
 See [configuration](https://botkube.io/configuration/resource/) for details.

 <br /><br />

 <img src="./docs/assets/icons/question-answer-line.svg" width="10%" align="left"/>

-### Support multiple communicator
+### Use multiple communication platforms

 BotKube integrates with Slack, Discord, Mattermost, Microsoft Teams, ElasticSearch and outgoing webhook.
 See [configuration](https://botkube.io/configuration/communication/) syntax for details.